-B. Trace and complete the story with 'or', 'oor', 'aw', or 'au'.
+B. Use 'or', 'oor', 'aw', or 'au' to complete the words.

-- 1. Ask the children to trace all the sentences and complete the missing words with words from Ex. - 2.
-Remind them to start at the dot while tracing and to place their letters correctly on the quadruple lines.
-You may like to ask them to copy the corrected exercise in their handwriting books, focusing on correct letter formation. - B. Once a farmer and his little daughter lived near the sea shore with their dog.
+Ask the children to trace all the sentences and complete the missing words with words from Ex.
+A. Remind them to start at the dot while tracing and to place their letters correctly on the quadruple lines.
+You may like to ask them to copy the corrected exercise in their handwriting books, focusing on correct letter formation.

+B. Once a farmer and his little daughter lived near the sea shore with their dog.
 They were very poor.
 One day, the farmer's daughter ran down to the sea.
 The waves looked like white horses.
 She fell in the water.